isomerpages/nlb-biblioasia/_jan-to-mar-2025/The Story of Sembawang from 19th century Singapore Maps.md

 ---
-title: "The Story of Sembawang from 19th-Century Singapore Maps"
+title: The Story of Sembawang from 19th-Century Singapore Maps
 permalink: /vol-20/issue-4/jan-mar-2025/sembawang-maps-singapore/
 variant: markdown
 description: Sembawang’s history can be told through the many maps that have